 COMFORT IN THE NECK REGION: CLOSED AND EXTENDED FINGER CONFIGURATIONS

-Our basic neck region hand configuration, with a semitone between each finger is a very natural and comfortable posture.
+Our basic neck region hand configuration, with a semitone between each finger, is a very natural and comfortable posture.
 We can call this the “close” (or “closed”) position.
-This is the most natural, comfortable hand posture that we ever use on the cello.
-Added to this comfort, the availability of the open strings also contributes to make life easy for our left hand in the Neck Region and it is for these reasons that almost all cello beginners start exclusively in this region, only slowly working their way up into the Intermediate and Thumb regions.
-In fact the evolution of cello repertoire has followed the same progression as the beginner cellist.
+This is the most natural, comfortable hand posture that we will ever use on the cello.
+Added to this comfort, the availability of the open strings also contributes to making life easy for our left hand in the Neck Region and it is for these reasons that almost all cello beginners start exclusively in this region, only slowly working their way up into the Intermediate and Thumb regions.
+In fact, the evolution of cello repertoire has followed the same progression as the beginner cellist.
 With some notable exceptions (Boccherini and Haydn), the rise of the cello repertoire up the fingerboard into the Intermediate and Thumb Regions has been quite progressive over the centuries.

 But this description of idyllic comfort unfortunately only applies to the non-extended hand, in which we have a minor third interval between the first and fourth fingers.
 When we need a major third interval between the first and fourth fingers then our hand comfort situation changes considerably for the worse.
 The extended neck position hand posture(s) are looked at on their own dedicated page:

-NECK REGION ALWAYS EASY ?
+NECK REGION: ALWAYS EASY ?

 Even though most “easy” music stays in the Neck Region, this doesn’t mean that all music in the Neck Region is easy.
 The first 5 Bach Suites, 6 Vivaldi Sonatas, and most orchestral and chamber repertoire up until the romantic period, limit the cello’s range to the Neck Region (with occasional use of the mid-string harmonic).
-But nobody can say that this is all therefore “easy” music even though their composers may have thought that by staying in this “safe” region, everything they wrote would be easily playable.
+But nobody can say that this is all, therefore “easy” music even though their composers may have thought that by staying in this “safe” region, everything they wrote would be easily playable.
 Extensions, fifths and strange key signatures (in which we can no longer use open strings) along with other technical difficulties can still make life very difficult in this “easy” fingerboard region.
 The greatest problem of the Neck Region is that it is here, in the lower positions, that the distances between the semitones are the greatest, and thus it is in this region that the “normal” extensions are the largest.